slatedocs/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/PhysicalPorts/(array index)/Status/Health` (read only enumeration)

-Indicates the health state of this resource without considering its dependent resources.
+This represents the health state of this resource in the absence of its dependent resources.

 **Defined values**:

+* `null`:  the value is temporarily unavailable

 * `OK`